seanslma/maki/DevOps/CICD/Jenkins.md

   * -v $(pwd):/var/jenkins_home mounts the current directory to Jenkins home inside the container
   * -v /var/run/docker.sock:/var/run/docker.sock mounts Docker socks
   * -p 80:8080 maps port 80 in the host to port 8080 inside the container (if port 80 is used change to another port e.g., 8086)
-  * -p 50000:50000 maps ports 50000 which is the default port for angent registration
+  * -p 50000:50000 maps ports 50000 which is the default port for agent registration
   * jenkinsci/blueocean is the image maintained by jenkinsci.

 Then open http://127.0.0.1:80 and follow the directions